brandonwie/FS_proj09_REST_API_SQL/README.md

     2. Ensure that a user can only edit and delete their own courses.

-    - `routes/course.js` `line 106, 143`
+    - `routes/course.js` `line 111, 161`

-    3. Update the Sequelize model queries for the Courses endpoint GET routes to filter out the following properties.
+    3. Update the Sequelize model queries for the Courses endpoint GET routes to filter out properties.

     - `routes/course.js` `line 46`
     - `scripts/auth.js` `line 20`